Han Win Aung

-Han Win Aung (ဟန်ဝင်းအောင်; born 17 December 1986) is a footballer from Burma and a defender for the Myanmar national football team..
+Han Win Aung (ဟန်ဝင်းအောင်; born 17 December 1986) is a footballer from Burma and a defender for the Myanmar national football team.
+He is currently the head coach of Myanmar National League club Shan United.

 Managerial career

 After retiring in 2013, Han transitioned into the Kanbawza (now known as Shan United) as the club assistant head coach.
 After the club head coach Aung Naing wa sacked in 2021, Han was promoted to the head coach role where he guided the club to win back-to-back league title in 2022 and 2023 becoming the most successful coach in the club history.